lukie6007/goober2D/README.md

 ## Expansive Capabilities

 goober2D allows users to interact with JavaScript, opening possibilities for dynamic web development.
 This is optional but recommended to use, as JavaScript is a powerful tool.
-Goober2D removes the need for HTML and CSS limitations, allowing JavaScript to dynamically implement capabilities and not restrict the user.